 Our legal basis for processing your personal information falls under one of the following legal bases:

-The CWH does not process your personal data using your consent.
-However, you do have the right to say “no” to our use of your information, but this could have an impact on our ability to provide you with care.
+You do have the right to “object” to our use of your information, but this could have an impact on our ability to provide you with the support.

 6. How we use and share your information?